ieggel/DockerRegistryKeycloakUserNamespaceMapper/README.md

 ### 2. (Only if using Keycloak in docker container: Copy jar to container)

-In case you run Keycloak as a docker container, first copy the jar file to the container:
+In case you run Keycloak as a Docker container, first copy the jar file to the container:

 `docker cp build/libs/docker-user-namespace-mapper.jar <CONTAINER>:/docker-user-namespace-mapper.jar`